SupurCalvinHiggins/y-fast-trie/README.md

 ### Executing Demo
 The run.py Python script provides an easy method of compiling the demo.

-To run the visualizer, execute
+To run the demo, execute
 ```
 python3 run.py demo
 ```